 Orientation & Leadership Retreat

-Each year the College of Veterinary Medicine (CVM) welcomes new graduate students to their degree program during the Orientation & Leadership Retreat.
-This week long event kicks-off the WSU training experience for the entering graduate students who can participate.
-CVM faculty trainers and current graduate students participate too.
-The offerings include ten sessions from the iPBS Leadership& Professional Series, such as responsible conduct of research, biological safety and laboratory safety, academic integrity, fall semester course advisement, registration and much more.
-During the second half of the week we focus on bonding and leadership development.
-The 2016 offerings included a focus on mentoring, getting more out of seminar and provided an introduction to myIDP.
+Each year, WSU's College of Veterinary Medicine (CVM) welcomes new graduate students to their degree program during the Orientation & Leadership Retreat.
+This event kicks-off the WSU training experience for the entering biomedical graduate students.
+CVM faculty trainers, staff and current graduate students participate, too!
+The offerings include various sessions from the iPBS Leadership & Professional Series, such as biological and laboratory safety, academic integrity, fall semester course advisement, registration, diversity and bias training, and much more.
+The orientation event includes time for activities, learning, informal bonding, and leadership development within each cohort.

 Comments from participants.